RealNameHidden/imgsimilarity/README.md

-# imgdiff
+# imgsimilarity

-imgdiff tool automates the process of comparing image pairs to check if they are similar or not and produces a score that quantifies the comparison by providing a score between 0 to 1, 0 being exactly identical.
+imgsimilarity tool automates the process of comparing image pairs to check if they are similar or not and produces a score that quantifies the comparison by providing a score between 0 to 1, 0 being exactly identical.

 # How to use the tool